SStaGCN: Simplified stacking based graph convolutional networks: The proposed approach: SStaGCN

-\end{theorem} where $\|\cdot\|_F$ is the Frobenius norm, $M_s =\max_{i\in [N]} |\hat A_{iv}|$ with $v\in N(i)$. \begin{remark} Theorem \ref{mainthm} indicates that the dominant upper bound linearly depends on the maximum number of the neighbors of the nodes $q$, bounds of the weights $B_1$ and $B_2$, which strongly depend on the dimension index $d_1$.
-Obviously, $d_1\ll d$ will yield a tight generalization bound.
-When $K=1$ (binary classification case), the results stated here is similar to the one outlined in \cite{shaogao2021}. \end{remark}
+\end{theorem} where $\|\cdot\|_F$ is the Frobenius norm, $M_s =\max_{i\in [N]} |\hat A_{iv}|$ with $v\in N(i)$. \begin{remark} Theorem \ref{mainthm} indicates that the dominant upper bound depends linearly on the maximum number of neighbors $q$, as well as on the weight bounds $B_1$ and $B_2$, which are strongly influenced by the dimension $d_1$.
+Clearly, setting $d_1\ll d$ results in a tighter generalization bound.
+In the binary classification case ($K=1$), the result presented here is similar to that in \cite{shaogao2021}.
+Overall, the conditions stated in Theorem \ref{mainthm} are mild and reasonable. \end{remark}